quindar/quindar-angular/readme.md

 npm install
 ```

-* To run your local instance of widget application,
+* To run your local instance of Quindar widgets,
 ```
 node server.js
 ```